Hey folks, I may have spoken too soon on this dynamic scoring business.

 Right?

-Now the left believes that people can be perfected, and that institutions can be perfected, and that And that and that uh businesses can be perfected.
+Now, the left believes that people can be perfected and that institutions can be perfected and that businesses can be perfected.

-But by the same token, uh people on the right, conservatives, republicans, whatever, by the same token demand a perfect candidate in terms of this issue, that issue, that issue, and I don't think that candidate exists.
+But by the same token, people on the right, conservatives, Republicans, whatever, by the same token demand a perfect candidate in terms of this issue, that issue, that issue, and I don't think that candidate exists.

-And so there's going to be fallout during any kind of a primary and a uh and a campaign.
+And so there's going to be fallout during any kind of a primary and a campaign.

 Now, just one more thing in this Scott Walker business, just so nobody misunderstands, because I am totally into being a top-notch professional communicator.

-I think it was uh just as though, or just as it was I on this program who explained over and over again, detail after detail about 529 and Obama's plans to cancel the tax cut for the middle class in it.
+I think it was just as though, or just as it was I on this program who explained over and over again, detail after detail, about 529 and Obama's plans to cancel the tax cut for the middle class in it.

 And they canceled it.